DjibrilM/book-store/README.md

 # 📖 About the Project <a name="about-project"></a>

-**math-magicians** is a web application designed for mathematics enthusiasts.
-It is a Single Page App (SPA) that provides users with the ability to perform simple calculations and discover random math-related quotes.

-The purpose of the project is to create an intuitive and user-friendly calculator application that allows users to perform basic calculations on any device with an internet connection.
-Additionally, the application provides inspirational and thought-provoking math-related quotes to inspire users.
+**Book store** is a web application built for managing books, the objective of the following application is not to create a full and functional application, instead it's made for demonstrating the usage of redux as a global state management

 ## 🛠️ Built With <a name="built-with"></a>